 In general, we feel that a bit of tourist development would go a long way and could be done without risk to the environment.
 There seems to be a policy of herding everyone to the major spots (Whitsunday Island, Airlie Beach and the Cairns-to-Cape Tribulation strip).
 The rest, it seems, pick up a few crumbs and battle with the environmentalists to develop/expand their facilities.
 Commercial fishing could also be expanded with better infrastructure at the ports and better use of trains to move freight speedily.
 (It took a week to get the parts for our fridge from Brisbane to Cairns!)
 The overriding impression on our slow trip north is that there are thousands of miles of coastline with no signs of human habitation!

 Departing Cooktown, our last taste of civilisation for a while, we continued our journey north, the next destination being Lizard Island.
-This is the most northerly destination on the east coast that most Australian cruisers aspire to reach – what a lovely spot.
+This is the most northerly destination on the east coast that most Australians aspire to reach – what a lovely spot.
 Well worth the effort – lovely anchorage, glorious walks and the company of many cruisers keen to party!
 Here Captain Cook climbed the mountain in search of an exit through the Barrier Reef.
 The view from the top of Cook’s lookout is stunning, right out beyond the Barrier.

-We spent a week there, just chilling, with the knowledge that after leaving this idyllic spot things would get tougher.
-Winds on the Queensland coast in the last quarter of the year are reasonably predictable – SE 15-20 knots.
-Our departure from Lizard was no exception, we were making good time so decided to leave behind Howick Island, a popular stop over, and press on to Ninian Bay.
-This is one of those places that from the chart looks like great shelter but in reality was miserable.
-The bay is too shallow to tuck into therefore we had to anchor out in an exposed spot.
-The winds steadily increased to 25-30 knots during the night; at dawn we decided to run to Flinders Island for shelter.
-As we rounded Cape Melville the winds were over 30 knots – complete with heavy squalls in reducing visibility.
+We spent a week here, just chilling, with the knowledge that after leaving this idyllic spot things will get tougher.
+Winds on the Queensland coast in the last quarter of the year are reasonably predictable -SE 15-20 knots.
+Our departure from Lizard was no exception, we were making good time so decided to leave behind Howick Island (a favourite stop over) and press on to Ninian Bay.
+This is one of those places that looks great shelter on the chart, but in reality, is miserable.
+The bay is too shallow to tuck in, so we had to anchor in an exposed spot.
+The winds steadily increased to 25-30 knots during the night so at dawn we decided to run to Flinders Island for shelter.
+As we rounded Cape Melville the winds were over 30knots complete with heavy squalls in reducing visibility.
 As luck would have it, shipping was heavy, so we decided to cut short our trip and tuck in behind Cape Melville.

-We ended up staying here for three nights and rode out 50 knot winds.
-After slowly dragging our anchor, we laid a second and sat there comfortably until the winds abated.
-Flinders Island was the next main stop; a very protected anchorage with a few places of interest, rock art, burial sites, etc. Time was now starting to march on.
-We pressed on to Portland Roads, 3-days away, mainly to get mobile phone reception – stopping at Morris and Night Islands on the way.
-We had a few calls to make and collected and answered emails at this small community before setting off for Margaret Bay.
+As you can guess, we didn’t stop here and headed out early the next morning to round Cape York the most northerly point in Australia.
 We rounded the Cape passing through a scattering of barren, rocky islands including Possession Island which is of historic significance.
-An obelisk has been placed here that reads:
+An obelisk had been placed here that reads:

 LIEUTENANT JAMES COOK R.N.